Meet Our Team

 Kay O’Neill, Board President Kay joined Roots of Success Advisory Board in 2010 while directing five Green Job Academies in California’s San Mateo county.
 Inspired by the enduring and transformative power of the Roots of Success teaching method, she continued to support Roots of Success as a Community College Workforce Director and Consultant to non-profit workforce and apprenticeship training programs.
 Kay became President of the Board of Directors in 2022 and is committed to expanding the reach of our 600+ programs across the country through fundraising and community-based partnerships.

 An Bui, Vice President and Secretary An has worked in the nonprofit sector for close to 10 years, and has been involved with Roots since 2017.
-Currently, he is the Community Needs Assessment Coordinator for the nonprofit Immigrant and Refugee Community Organization (IRCO) in Portland, OR.
+Currently, he is the Community Needs Assessment Coordinator for the nonprofit Immigrant and Refugee Community Organization (IRCO) in Multnomah County, Oregon.
 He is passionate about equity, community empowerment, and data-informed decision making, and is immensely proud to be serving on the board.

 Chad Flores, Treasurer Chad is Director of Product Management at Cohesion.
 His expertise is in nonprofit organizational management and environmental policy.
 Previous to his work with Roots of Success, he worked for the online fundraising nonprofit Network for Good and the social innovation incubator Hub Bay Area.
 Chad holds a M.S. in Public Service Management from DePaul University’s School of Public Service and a B.S. in Biomedical Sciences from Marquette University.
 He is passionate about issues at the intersection of public health, economy, policy, and innovation.

-Cyril Walrond, Director Cyril was a Roots of Success Instructor and Master Trainer in Washington state prisons, where his immense talents, passion, wisdom, and leadership have changed the lives of countless men during his incarceration.
+Cyril Walrond, Director Cyril is the Executive Director for the Northwest Community Bail Fund (NCBF).
+He was a Roots of Success Instructor and Master Trainer in Washington state prisons, where his immense talents, passion, wisdom, and leadership have changed the lives of countless men during his incarceration.
 After being incarcerated for nearly two decades, with two more on the books, Cyril was resentenced in June 2022 and was able to return home to his family and community.
-He is a dedicated community organizer, advocate, and ambassador for social change, transformative justice, and community empowerment.
+He is a dedicated community organizer, advocate, and ambassador for social change, transformative justice, and community empowerment Executive Director for the Northwest Community Bail Fund (NCBF).

 Advisors